dwhiffing/fury/content/nato/de/navy/body.md

 obsolete Bofors guns were replaced with new Breda L70 40mm cannon, the radar and combat systems were improved.
-One of the original four ships retired in 1990 and the remaining three were historically decommissioned between December 1993 and December 1994, in Northern Fury they remain active.
+One of the original four ships retired in 1990 and the remaining three were historically decommissioned between December 1993 and December 1994, in Northern Fury those three remain active.

 | **Pennant** | **Class** | **Ship**           | **Status** | **Location** | **Task** |